danielwaltz/vueconf-us-2019/README.md

 - CSS vars have fallbacks! `var(--prop, fallback)`
 - Vars are inherited and you can change var values from a child context
 - CSS vars with HSL allow for easy compliment coloring
-- Houdini allows registering new CSS properties (scary)
+- [Houdini](https://wiki.mozilla.org/CSS/Houdini) allows registering new CSS properties (probably going to avoid this)
-- CSS grid with media queries is awesome for application layout, use it
+- CSS grid areas with media queries is awesome for responsive application layout, use it